mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/install/air-gapped/catalog/index.md

     dkp push image-bundle --image-bundle catalog-applications-image-bundle.tar.gz --to-registry <REGISTRY_URL>
     ```

-It may take a while to push all the images to your image registry, depending on the performance of the network between the machine you are running the script on and the docker registry.
+It may take a while to push all the images to your image registry, depending on the performance of the network between the machine you are running the script on and the Docker registry.

 ## Install on Konvoy